maudinski/Sesh/README.md

 Under the hood:

 The sessions are stored as a 2 dimensional slice.
 Its more specifically a slice of chains, and each chain holds (by default) 1000 session structs.
+The position of the session and the identifier(passed in to StartSession) are stored in the returned cookie

 Resizing is done when 3/4 of the last chain is full, and adds one more chain to the